-IGMP Proxy works as an intermediate server, as shown in Figure 2.83.
+IGMP Proxy works as an intermediate server, as shown in Figure 2.80.
 When it receives a membership query message from the router, it sends a membership report message to the router port.
-When it receives a membership report message from a computer in a new multicast group, it sends a membership report message back to the router port.
-When it receives a leave group message from a computer which is the only one in the group, it sends a leave group message to the router from multicast group.
+When it receives a membership report message from a computerin a new multicast group, it sends a membership report message back to the router port.
+When it receives a leave group message from a computerwhich is the only one in the group, it sends a leave group message to the router port and removes the computer from multicast group.
 Proxy is like a middle man that handles information about multicast group in between routers and computers.